Employer Of Record In Oman

 Types Of Visas In Oman

-• Visit visas come with the validity of one month except for the family travel visa, which allows a stay of three months.
+- Visit visas come with a validity of one month except for the family travel visa, which allows a stay of three months.

-• Employees with work visas must not leave Oman for more than six months; this does not apply to family members with work visa.
+- Employees with work visas must not leave Oman for more than six months; this does not apply to family members with work visas.

 Work Permits